Scholars

 Australia

-Lucy is a postdoctoral research fellow with the Monash Climate Change Communication Research Hub.
+Lucy is lecturer in the School of Media, Film and Journailsm, and Deputy Director of the Monash Climate Change Communication Research Hub.
 Her current research focuses on understanding Australian climate change audiences and their responses to messaging, and how the media represents topics relating to climate change.
 Her broader research interests sit at the intersection of environmental science, communication, and social psychology.

 Lucy is co-editor of the Research Handbook on Communicating Climate Change (Edward Elgar, 2020), and teaches the university’s Climate Change Communication unit.
 She was also a 2021 member of the Commonwealth Futures Climate Research Cohort of the Association of Commonwealth Universities and the British Council.